Coming from the Araceae family, both Philodendron Rio and Brasil can allure with their long heart-shaped variegated leaves.

 In contrast, the leaves of Philodendron Brasil are much similar to other classical heart-shaped philodendrons.

 It has a round base with a pointed tip.
-You can find its leaves slightly wavy around the edges and concaved at the stem giving it a soft funnel shape.
+Its leaves are slightly wavy around the edges and concave at the stem, giving it a soft funnel shape.

 Brasil’s leaves round out to the stem; meanwhile, the concave shape of Rio’s extends along the length of the foliage, creating an appearance of a cave as the leaves fold themselves inwards along the central vein.